 Keeping the attention of prospective consumers isn’t the only benefit of fast-loading pages—they’re also important to your SEO campaign.
 An experiment performed for a SearchMetrics conference found sites on the first page of search results loaded in about 0.7-0.8 seconds, while sites on the second page loaded in 1.4 seconds.
 You can be sure of one thing: site speed is correlated with your rankings.

-Pingdom shows you what elements of your site are taking the longest time to load.
-For example, if 52% of the load time is spent rendering images, you or your developer can take steps to help images load faster, thereby reducing overall page load time.
-Pingdom also tells you how fast your site is compared to others it tested that day.
+Similar to GTMetrix, Pingdom shows you what elements of your site are taking the longest time to load.
+For example, if 52% of the load time is spent rendering images, you or your developer can take steps to optimize images to help them load faster and reduce page load speed.

 Check your website one final time to make sure everything has been executed properly.
 Once you’ve updated some of the fundamental elements and re-checked your site, start performing monthly checks in your analytics account.
 The Site Speed report in Google Analytics will be able to compare pre-site speed analysis dates to post-site speed analysis dates, to continue monitoring and analyzing your site’s performance.